Emerging adulthood and early adulthood: Youth movement

-The Youth Movement: This movement represented a shift in the cultural attitudes and perceptions of adulthood.
+This movement represented a shift in the cultural attitudes and perceptions of adulthood in Western cultures.
 Previous to this movement in the 1960s and 1970s, many young people aspired to grow up and become adults who were considered wise, in control, and independent.
-This movement changed perceptions of adulthood to be less favorable than those of youth.
+Adulthood as a stage was something to desire to achieve.
+However, the youth movement changed perceptions of adulthood to be less favorable than those of youth.
 Music and phrases reflected the growing movement to celebrate youth and renounce aging.
-For example, phrases like "I want to be forever young" and "never trust adults" became increasingly common, and youth began to prevail over wisdom in terms of popularity.
-Because of this, young adults postponed adulthood and prolonged their youth into their twenties by living independently of conditions and characteristics associated with adulthood.
+For example, phrases like "I want to be forever young" and "never trust adults" became increasingly common, and youth began to prevail over wisdom, associated with aging, in terms of popularity.
+Many youth groups developed at the beginning of the 20th century in several Western countries.
+One example was the Boy Scouts of America.
+These youth groups supported the development of the youth movement by idolizing the opportunities and qualities of youth.
+Because of this idolization of being young, young adults postponed adulthood and prolonged their youth into their twenties by living independently of conditions and characteristics associated with adulthood, like marriage and child-rearing.
 The delay of adulthood and popularization of remaining young brought about by this revolution led to the development of emerging adulthood.
+The youth movement, in conjunction with the technology revolution, sexual revolution, and women's movement, were thought to have contributed to the development of emerging adulthood as a stage of life by Arnett.